zxcmehran/FPGADisplay-ipcore/README.md

     $ cd pcores
     $ git clone https://github.com/zxcmehran/FPGADisplay-ipcore.git display_handler_v1_00_a

 After cloning, just add `display_handler` ‍‍‍‍IP core from IP Catalog, then connect PLB Bus connection, Clock reference, and external VGA DAC signals.
 Do not forget to edit project UCF file according to your hardware pins.
-Then you should assign an address range of 1M words long to `C_MEM0_BASEADDR` be able to access all memory blocks from application context.
+Then you should assign an address range of 1M words long to `C_MEM0_BASEADDR` to be able to access all memory blocks from application context.

 You can also customize display resolution on IP configuration menu.
 You can refer to [pixel timings table](http://static.ahadi.me/projects/fpga-display/pixeltimings.html) to set sync signals in the proper way.
-Accordingly, you should choose proper multiplier and divider parameters for main clock signal to produce required pixel clock frequency.
-As an example, choosing the multiplier as `display_clk_m = 8` and the divider as `display_clk_d = 2` produces a 25MHz clock signal from 100MHz main clock which is a suitable setup for `640x480@60Hz` mode.
+Accordingly, you should choose proper multiplier and divider parameters for your main clock signal to produce required pixel clock frequency.
+As an example, choosing the multiplier as `display_clk_m = 8` and the divider as `display_clk_d = 2` produces a 25MHz clock signal from a 100MHz main clock which is a suitable setup for `640x480@60Hz` mode.
 Please note that the default memory size is considered `1,024 * 1,024 = 1,048,576` blocks long and output resolution would be limited to `1024x1024` points.
 Practically, maximum standard display resolution will be `1024x768`.
 You can use bigger memories to achieve higher resolutions if you have enough resources.

 **Next Step:** You need IP Drivers to be able to use full programmatic functionality.
 Check [FPGADisplay-driver](https://github.com/zxcmehran/FPGADisplay-driver) repository for installation details.